piotrpl/CarND-Behavioral-Cloning/README.md

 ###Fututre considerations
 * Implement the same solution using comma.ai model.
 It would be interesting to compare the two models.
 * Use ELU's instead of the ReLU's for activation.
 It would be beneficial to have comparison data backed by this use case.
+* Try using l2 regularization.
+I believe that this could further smoothen out car behaviour.
 * Manage speed according to the steering angle.
-I expect this could help keeping the car from drifting away from the center or the road.
+I expect this could help minimise car jittering.
+* Use smaller range of values than [-0.25, 0.25] when selecting views from side cameras.
+I expect this could further minimise car jittering.